-I’ve been so committed to getting this dilapidated house in shape, neglected for 50 years by the previous (deceased) owners.
-It’s almost exactly 1,3oo days of my hard labor.
+I’ve been so committed to getting this house in shape, overlooked must-dos left by the previous (deceased) owners.
+It’s almost exactly 1,300 days of my hard labor.

 Hauling 19 cubic yards of dirt and compost, wheelbarrow by wheelbarrow.
 Tearing out stones two feet deep in the front and back yards – mysteriously dumped by those owners, and under all those stones are two layers of blue tarp – not landscape fabric, but blue tarp.
 Why?
-Rotten porches, crappy deck, a house never painted in more than 30 years.
+Crappy deck, neglected shrubs, a house never painted in more than 30 years.
 Busting up blacktop to reveal dirt devoid of any living organisms, save for horsetails.
-Tearing out the entire kitchen, upstairs, basement and floors and reconstructing almost all of it by myself.
+Tearing out the entire kitchen, painting upstairs, and refinishing the floors – almost all of it by myself.
 Drywalling, tiling, plaster-and-lathing, pouring cement.
 Unearthing the previous owners’ stashes of trash and hoarded goods, from massive cement blocks and roof tiles to Jesus and Joseph statues buried alongside mold-infused insulation and rusted tools.
 Why?
 How can people ruin a perfectly good house?
 They’ve stolen the heart, life, and soul out of this 1941 Cape Cod home-sweet-home.

 I weep as I work, in frustration and fatigue.
 I hear my own dead father’s voice and my living mother encouraging me along, telling me hard work will yield its rewards.
 I have to believe that’s true.
 I’d go crazy otherwise.